Violinists William Harvey and Maya Shankar perform on "From the Top" ten years ago.

 From The Top

-Ten years ago, William Harvey, at age 15, performed with pianist Christopher O'Riley on the pilot episode of From The Top.
+Ten years ago, William Harvey, at age 15, performed with pianist Christopher O'Riley on the pilot episode of

 Ten years ago, William Harvey, at age 15, performed with pianist Christopher O'Riley on the pilot episode of From The Top.
 From The Top